PawseySC/singularity-containers/_episodes/13-bio-example-mounts.md

 - Learn how to mount host directories in a container
 - Run a real-world bioinformatics application in a container
 keypoints:
-- By default Singularity mounts the host current directory, and uses it as container working directory
+- By default Singularity mounts the host current directory, and uses it as the container working directory
 - Map additional host directories in the containers with the flag `-B`
 ---